kauri-2016/knex-tutorial/readme.md

 * Apply the seed data by running `npm run seed:run`.

 * Refresh the `Users` table and verify the data was inserted.

+* Smile ;)

+* Write some scripts that perform CRUD operations on the database.
+You will need to read the docs to do this because we haven't talked about how to do this.